 6. Mindful eating

-Like with the previous exercise, you do this exercise with all your senses as you focus on food.
+Like the previous exercise, you use all your senses as you focus on food.
 Eat slowly and notice the smell, taste, and structure of the food.

 7. Walking meditation

 Take a walk at a relaxed, but normal speed.
 Observe how you walk, pay attention to the sensations in your body when you walk.
 Notice how your shoulders feel (Tensed?
 Relaxed?
 Strong?), and how your feet feel when you put them on the ground.